Who are we?

 We facilitate the collective participation of young people in official and formal avenues of policy design, implementation, monitoring, follow-up, and review at all levels.

-We facilitate activities for young people aimed at enhancing understanding, knowledge and skills in relation to sustainable development, meaningful engagement, and the UN system.
+We facilitate activities for young people with aims to enhance understanding, knowledge, and skills in relation to sustainable development, meaningful engagement, and the UN system.

-We provide young people with a platform that encourages them to lead, join, showcase, and share innovative and effective actions aimed at addressing the needs of people and the planet.
+We provide young people with a platform that encourage them to lead, join, showcase, and share innovative and effective actions addressing the needs of people and the planet.

-We provide young people a platform for dialogue to create an evidence base for best practices through the assessment of existing knowledge, generating new knowledge, identification of emerging issues, and effective use and dissemination.
+We provide young people a reference for discourse, creating an evidence base through the assessment of existing knowledge, generating of new knowledge, identification of emerging issues, and effective use of knowledge in dissemination.